 The State Legislature of New Mexico in 2006 honored Kirk for his life's work and in 2015 the University of New Mexico recognized him as a distinguished alumni with a ZIA AWARD.

 For a revealing interview with Mr. Gittings see: Insight New Mexico.

-(The image is of Kirk Gittings signing a book for his friend, Dr. Michael Keslin, at an Albuquerque Museum booksigning in 2005 [Photo by Patrick Carr/CARR IMAGING].
+(The image is of Kirk Gittings signing a book at an opening of a solo exhibit at the Albuquerque Museum of Art and History [Photo by Patrick Carr/CARR IMAGING 2005].